Skip to main menu Skip to content Skip to footer

 Anxiety Disorder:

 Certain anxiety disorders, such as OCD, can be extremely impairing and scary to the person experiencing them.
 Children with OCD can have obsessions about invoking harm to their loved ones, as well as other violent or sexual images.
-While these obsessions are not true to what the child actually wants to happen, he has difficulty getting them out of his head.
+While these obsessions are not true to what the child actually wants to happen, they have difficulty getting them out of their head.
 There are times when depressed mood is what is noticed first, but it may be secondary to another condition such as OCD.
 Due to the shameful thoughts that many children with OCD have, they may not feel comfortable sharing many of them, and may get misdiagnosed with depression.

 “There are many cases where children who have fears or worrisome thoughts become depressed because they are scared and feel like things won’t get better,” explains Rachel Busman, PsyD, a clinical psychologist.
 “That’s why it’s so important to accurately assess the symptoms and obtain a history that explains when they started.
-There are excellent treatments for anxiety disorders and depression—once a diagnosis is made, treatment can target these symptoms.”
+There are excellent treatments for anxiety disorders and depression — once a diagnosis is made, treatment can target these symptoms.”

 Disruptive behavior